Skoda Octavia Estate review

 The Octavia has always been a class-leader when it comes to boot space and this new model is actually even bigger than before (by 30 litres) at 640 litres with the seats in place.
 The plug-in hybrid models are a bit smaller inside at 450 litres, however, due to the need to carry a battery pack.
 There’s lots of room in the cabin for people and plenty of storage cubbies, though, so all versions are great for family life.

 There’s a good range of engines available here, including some smaller, fairly efficient petrol engines and a 2.0-litre TDI diesel with a handful of different power outputs.
-The diesels are good for longer trips and possibly company-car drivers, although the plug-in hybrid Octavia iV Estate is the best option for low Benefit-in-Kind tax rates.
+The diesels are good for longer trips and possibly higher-mileage company-car drivers, although the plug-in hybrid Octavia iV Estate is the best option for low Benefit-in-Kind tax rates.

 With adaptive suspension fitted the Octavia soaks up the bumps of UK road surfaces with aplomb, and is best left in Normal mode, where the Octavia is both relaxing and composed to drive.
 While its chassis rightly prioritises refinement and comfort, with some body lean in corners as a result, it offers plenty of grip, light steering and respectable driving dynamics.

 The Skoda Octavia Estate has long been a go-to car for buyers in need of space and a classy interior, and the latest model only makes it more compelling.
 With improvements across the board, it’s one of the best family estate cars around.
 To ensure it stays that way, the Octavia range is getting a facelift in the coming months.